 Given the numerous potential therapeutic applications for CRISPR/Cas9, we have partnered strategically to broaden the indications we can pursue and accelerate development of programs by accessing specific disease-area expertise.
-In particular, we established a collaboration with Vertex Pharmaceuticals, Incorporated, or Vertex, and a joint venture with Bayer AG and its subsidiaries, or Bayer, in order to pursue specific indications where these companies have outstanding and distinctive capabilities.
+In particular, we established a joint venture with Bayer AG and its subsidiaries, or Bayer, in which we have a 50% interest, and a collaboration agreement with Vertex Pharmaceuticals Incorporated, or Vertex, in order to pursue specific indications where these companies have outstanding and distinctive capabilities.
 The significant resource commitments by our partners underscore the potential of our platform, as well as their dedication to developing transformative CRISPR/Cas9-based treatments.

 Our mission is to create transformative gene-based medicines for serious human diseases.
-We believe that our highly experienced team, together with our scientific expertise, differentiated product development strategy, partnerships and intellectual property position us as a leader in the development of CRISPR/Cas9-based therapeutics.
+We believe that our highly experienced team, together with our scientific expertise, product development strategy, partnerships and intellectual property position us as a leader in the development of CRISPR/Cas9-based therapeutics.

-Our Team
+Our Toam